bigfix/developer.bigfix.com/site/reference/types/bes-fixlet.md

 # baseline flag of &lt;bes fixlet&gt;

-Returns `True` if the specified BES Fixlet message originates from a Baseline.
+Returns `True` if the specified BES fixlet originates from a Baseline.

 # best activation of &lt;bes fixlet&gt;

-If the specified Fixlet message is from an analysis, then this inspector returns the activation which is most appropriate for the current console user.
+If the specified fixlet is from an analysis, then this inspector returns the activation which is most appropriate for the current console user.

 # body of &lt;bes fixlet&gt;

-Returns an HTML string containing the body of the Fixlet message.
+Returns an HTML string containing the body of the fixlet.

 # category of &lt;bes fixlet&gt;

-Returns the category of the given Fixlet message as a string value, such as &quot;Security Hotfix&quot;, &quot;Service Pack&quot;, &quot;Upgrade&quot;, and others.
+Returns the category of the given fixlet as a string value, such as &quot;Security Hotfix&quot;, &quot;Service Pack&quot;, &quot;Upgrade&quot;, and others.

 # charset of &lt;bes fixlet&gt;

-Returns the character set to be used when displaying the body or text of the specified Fixlet message.
+Returns the character set to be used when displaying the body or text of the specified fixlet.

 # comment of &lt;bes fixlet&gt;

-Returns the comments assigned to the specified BES Fixlet message.
+Returns the comments assigned to the specified BES fixlet.

 # component group of &lt;bes fixlet&gt;

-If the specified Fixlet message is a baseline, then this inspector iterates over the component groups.
+If the specified fixlet is a baseline, then this inspector iterates over the component groups.

 # components xml of &lt;bes fixlet&gt;

-If the specified Fixlet message is a baseline, then this inspector returned the XML representation of the baseline components.
+If the specified fixlet is a baseline, then this inspector returned the XML representation of the baseline components.
 Use component groups of &lt;bes fixlet&gt; instead.

 # creation time of &lt;bes fixlet&gt;